josef-programming/Triagle_of_Pascal_Java/README.md

-This program displays the triangle of pascal which was written in Java.
+This repository contains a .java file to display the triangle of pascal in the system console.